MrCocoNuat/tiny-chess-960/README.md

 # tiny-dungeon
-A full Dungeon Crawler RPG in 8KiB
+A full top-down Dungeon Crawler RPG in 8KiB

 A homage to Pixel Dungeon